nova-labs/wareporting/README.md

 # Installation

 The application has been developed under Python 3.10.10.
 It is recommended that you use a virtual environment to install and run the application.
+(Either .venv or venv will be ignored by git.)

 ```shell
 python -m venv .venv